georgerobescu/apexe3-api/README.md

 ```shell
 python examples/real_time_global_orderbook.py
 ```
-**this will produce a structured dataframe with the top 25 depth for btc/usdt taken from each exchange, combined and ordered to produce a globally updating orderbook ready for real-time algorithmic trading or analysis.**
+**this will produce a real-time updating structured dataframe with the top 25 depth for btc/usdt taken from each exchange, combined and ordered to produce a globally updating orderbook ready for real-time algorithmic trading or analysis.**